nfour/Sublime-Theme-Cola/readme.md

 Some subjective things:

 - `Cola.sublime-theme`
 	- Line `15 to ~100`.
 Tab customization.
-The tab width, tab height etc. it's all rather straightforward.
+The tab width, tab height etc.
 	- Line `621`.
 This is the sidebar label color, currently a very pale gold

 - Throw in a different icon pack into `./icons/`